Feature Overview

 The main takeaway if that you can specify and control exactly where and how you'd like your deployment configured, enabling you to control all aspects of security and performance.

-Ziggy is backed by a Database and Redis server, which run by default inside the Docker container.
-However, you can run these externally as well.
+Ziggy is backed by a Database and Redis server, which run inside the Docker container by default.
+However, these can be configured to run as external services externally.

 Transfer database or selected data to another Ziggy instance